The Pay and Non-Pay Content of Job Ads: The Information Content of Job Ads

-Summarizing the overall predictive power job ads, Figure \ref{fig:reg_value_on_characteristics} shows the adjusted-$R^2$ of the regression model \eqref{eq:reg_attribute_rhs} with and without controlling for the variables in $X_g.$\footnote{The formula used to calculate predictive power is as follows: where $SS_{res}$ is residual sum of squares, $df_{res}$ is the number of establishment clusters (approximately 1,560 in our baseline) minus the number of explanatory variables, and $SS_{total}$ and $df_{total}$ are from regressions on a constant term only.
-The partial $R^2$ is equal to the share of the variation that is unexplained in a regression on baseline controls only but explained when data extracted from job ads is added to the right hand side: where $R^2_{full}$ ($R^2_{baseline}$) is adjusted-$R^2$ from a regression on baseline controls and (without) job attributes. } This plot shows that the information contained in job ads meaningfully predicts overall employer values and their components.
-We find that the non-pay attributes (blue bars) are about as predictive of the overall employer values as the pay-related attributes (red bars).
-In total, solely based on the job attributes we are able to detect in ads (i.e., without including the controls in $X_{g(j)}$), we are able to explain about 60 percent of the variation in employer pay and their overall values, and about 50 percent of non-pay and 40 percent of the variation in job security.
-Once we purge the information contained in $X_g$, we find that detected job attributes still explain around 10 to 20 percent of the remaining variation in employer values, as shown by the partial-$R^2$ in Figure \ref{fig:reg_value_on_characteristics}.
+We use the adjusted $R^2$ of regression \eqref{eq:reg_attribute_rhs} as our summary measure of predictive power, reporting versions with and without the controls in $X_g$.\footnote{The formula used to calculate predictive power is $\textnormal{Adjusted }R^2=1 - (SS_{res}/df_{res})/(SS_{total}/df_{total})$ where $SS_{res}$ is the residual sum of squares, $df_{res}$ is the number of employer clusters (1,422 in our baseline) minus the number of explanatory variables, and $SS_{total}$ and $df_{total}$ are from a regression on a constant only.
+The partial $R^2$ is the share of variation unexplained by baseline controls alone but explained when job ad attributes are added: $\textnormal{Partial }R^2=(R^2_{full}-R^2_{baseline})/(1-R^2_{baseline})$ where $R^2_{full}$ ($R^2_{baseline}$) is the adjusted $R^2$ from a regression with (without) job attributes. } Figure \ref{fig:reg_value_on_characteristics} shows this measure for alternative estimates of employer quality $\widehat{Q}_{g(j)}$, decomposed across three broad groups of attributes: pay attributes (red bars), non-pay attributes (blue bars), and other ad characteristics (black bars).\footnote{Other ad characteristics include the number of advertised attributes, the number of words in the ad, and whether the employer name is mentioned.} Since the contribution of each group of attributes depends on the order in which they are introduced in \eqref{eq:reg_attribute_rhs}, we report a Shapley value decomposition.